-Figure 2.12 provides a record of water exports from the Eastern Sierra to Los Angeles, averaging approximately 330,000 acre-feet per year since 1970.
+Figure 2.12 provides a record of water exports from the Eastern Sierra to Los Angeles since 1970.
 Figure 2.13 shows the LAA contribution to the City water supply relative to other sources and the total annual water supplied to Los Angeles since 1970.
 LADWP estimates that Los Angeles will require about 480,200 acre-feet of water during the 2016-17 runoff year.
 It is anticipated that water from the Eastern Sierra will make up about 24% of the 2016-17 supply.
 Water purchases from the Metropolitan Water District of Southern California will provide about 53% of the City's supply, groundwater from Los Angeles area aquifers will provide about 21%, and recycled water will supply about 2% of the City's water needs.